Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

 \section{Abstract}

 \textbf{The interplay between electronic correlations and topological protection may offer a rich avenue for discovering emergent quantum phenomena in condensed matter.
 However, electronic correlations have so far been little investigated in Weyl semimetals (WSMs) by experiments.
-Here, we report a combined optical spectroscopy and theoretical calculation study on the strength of electronic correlations in a kagome magnet Co$_{3}$Sn$_{2}$S$_{2}$ and the influence of electronic correlations on its WSM state expected within a single-particle picture.
-The electronic kinetic energy estimated from our optical data is about half of that obtained from single-particle \textit{ab initio} calculations, which indicates intermediate-strength electronic correlations in this system.
-Furthermore, comparing the energy ratios between the interband-transition peaks at high energies in the experimental and single-particle-\textit{ab-initio}-calculation-derived optical conductivity spectra with the electronic-bandwidth renormalization factors obtained by many-body calculations enables us to estimate the Coulomb-interaction strength (\textit{U} $\sim$ 4 eV) of electronic correlations in Co$_{3}$Sn$_{2}$S$_{2}$.
-Our many-body calculations with \textit{U} $\sim$ 4 eV show that a WSM state, which is characterized by bulk Weyl cones and surface Fermi arcs, survives in this correlated electron system.
-More importantly, a sharp experimental optical conductivity peak at low energy, which is absent in the single-particle-\textit{ab-initio}-calculation-derived optical conductivity spectrum but is consistent with the optical conductivity peaks obtained by many-body calculations, indicates that an electronic band connecting the two Weyl cones is flattened by electronic correlations and emerges near the Fermi energy in Co$_{3}$Sn$_{2}$S$_{2}$.
-Our work not only provides a paradigm for identifying WSM phase in correlated materials, but also paves the way for exploring flat-band-generated quantum phenomena in WSMs.}
+Here, we report a combined optical spectroscopy and theoretical calculation study on the strength and effect of electronic correlations in a magnet Co$_{3}$Sn$_{2}$S$_{2}$.
+The electronic kinetic energy estimated from our optical data is about half of that obtained from single-particle \textit{ab initio} calculations in the ferromagnetic ground state, which indicates intermediate-strength electronic correlations in this system.
+Furthermore, comparing the energy and side-slope ratios between the interband-transition peaks at high energies in the experimental and single-particle-calculation-derived optical conductivity spectra with the bandwidth-renormalization factors obtained by many-body calculations enables us to estimate the Coulomb-interaction strength (\textit{U} $\sim$ 4 eV) in Co$_{3}$Sn$_{2}$S$_{2}$.
+Besides, a sharp experimental optical conductivity peak at low energy, which is absent in the single-particle-calculation-derived spectrum but is consistent with the optical conductivity peaks obtained by many-body calculations with \textit{U} $\sim$ 4 eV, indicates that an electronic band connecting the two Weyl cones is flattened by electronic correlations and emerges near the Fermi energy in Co$_{3}$Sn$_{2}$S$_{2}$.
+Our work paves the way for exploring flat-band-generated quantum phenomena in WSMs.}